“…a gem of a cafe…” The List Eating and Drinking Guide 2017/18

 A key part of the café ethos is an ongoing initiative to train and employ young people in this working hospitality environment.
 Each trainee will join us for a six month period, during which time they’ll gain the knowledge and experience as well as the skills and confidence to step out into the industry… and beyond.
 Find out more about our Training Scheme.

 The café set up popular events such as Bruncheon! combining a yummy brunch menu with live music performed by local artists and the monthly Freeze Frame Film Club.
-We contribute to out of the blue’s regular Arts Markets with our creative menus and we cater for meetings, parties, exhibition launches and for other occasions that take place at the Drill Hall.
+We contribute to The Out of the Blue Drill Hall’s regular Arts Markets with our creative menus and we cater for meetings, parties, exhibition launches and for other occasions that take place at the Drill Hall.

 Drill Hall Catering